 Device Drivers are software that lets you use anything on PC with the OS.
-There are drivers for graphics card, keyboard, mouse, and everything else.
+There are drivers for the graphics card, keyboards, mouse, and everything else.
 Now it may so happen that for some reason a device has stopped working, or is not responding as it should.
-In that case, the only option to remove the driver, and reinstall it.
-In this guide, we are sharing some of the best methods to Backup and Restore Drivers in Windows 10.
+In that case, the only option is to remove the driver, and reinstall it.
+In this guide, we are sharing some of the best methods to Backup and Restore Drivers in Windows 11/10.

 While it sounds easy, not everyone has their device drivers available right on the Windows PC.
 One may have to download it from OEM or let Windows configure it by downloading through the updates.
 The only solution is to back up the driver so you can use it anytime.
 This becomes very useful for the old device for which OEMs don’t have the device driver anymore.

 How to Backup & Restore Drivers in Windows 11/10

 Before we start, to get all of these done, you need Admin privilege with your account.
 You should know that unless you are very clear about these, do not attempt them.
-We will start with Windows inbuilt methods, and then suggest some third-party software which has an easy to use interface.
+We will start with Windows inbuilt methods, and then suggest some third-party software that has an easy-to-use interface.

 Backup Drivers using Command Prompt & PowerShell